PAS Lamia 1964: Major paths

 Although the "Cyan-Whites" had reached six times near the First National, they had not managed to rise to the first category (until 2017).
-Nevertheless, their course over the years, combined with the remarkable appearances against the great forces of Greek football in the institution of the cup (2–1 and 1–0 with AEK and with Panathinaikos in the defeat of 1–5, but with the hosts leading to the 15th with Rizopoulos' head and accepting four goals after the first ten minutes of the extension), they have made PAS Lamia 1964 particularly popular in the prefecture of Fthiotida.
+Nevertheless, their course over the years, combined with appearances against the great forces of Greek football in the institution of the cup (2–1 and 1–0 with AEK and with Panathinaikos in the defeat of 1–5, but with the hosts leading to the 15th with Rizopoulos' head and accepting four goals after the first ten minutes of the extension), they have made PAS Lamia 1964 particularly popular in the prefecture of Fthiotida.

 Recent years

 PAS Lamia came close to rising in the 2nd National Championship after many years in 2006–07, but eventually finished fourth.
 During the 2007–08 season and while there were administrative changes, the international player of AEK and Olympiacos, Daniel Batista, was recruited as a coach, but again he did not manage to distinguish himself, winning 13th place with difficulty, ensuring the stay in category 3, bringing 40 points, just 7 over the relegation zone.
 The following year (2008–09) they were downgraded to D National Division.

-In the summer of 2012, Lamia merged with Agrotis Lianokladi, who at that time were in D Ethniki, replacing them in the category, renamed PAS Lamia 1964.
+In the summer of 2012, Lamia merged with Agrotis Leanokladi, who at that time were in D Ethniki, replacing them in the category, renamed PAS Lamia 1964.
 In the period 2012–13 they finished first in the 4th group in the regional championship, leaving A.O.
 Karditsa 5 points behind.
 At the same time they also won the Cup of Fthiotida, defeating Achilles Domokos with 3–1 in the final.

 The following year (2013–14) they finished first in their group at the Gamma Ethniki, ensuring the rise for the second division (Football League) in 2014–15.
 During the 2014–15 season they competed in the 2nd League of the Football League, where they gained the fourth position.
 The following year (2015–16) they were ranked fifth in the same championship.